Why Is My Health and Wellness Website Not Bringing Clients (Even if It Looks Good)?

 This often happens when a website is built to present you, rather than support the client’s decision.
 It may show your story, your qualifications, your services, and beautiful images of you, but still leave the visitor unsure whether your offer is right for them.

 A website designer may have done exactly what they were hired to do.
 Many designers are trained to create websites that look good, feel professional, and are easy for people to use.
-The good news is in most cases my clients do not need a full redesign.
-But a website also needs to help new people find you, understand what you offer, and feel ready to get in touch.
-That takes a different kind of planning.
+The problem is they haven’t been trained in SEO to make your website visible.
+The good news is that, in most cases, my clients did not need a full redesign, and it could be fixed.
+But they needed to revise some of their website copy and structure so that it helps new people find them.
+That takes a different kind of planning only someone trained in SEO would know.
+When that SEO planning is missing, what happens is you end up with a website that looks polished but stays quiet.

 The Real Problem: Your Website May Be Acting Like a Digital Brochure